pkerney/linux-ppm/README.md

 Disclaimer 2: I'm not the world's neatest programmer and definitely not an expert in Python.

 TODO: See if this can work with a trainer port (PPM input) or something like a TX module that takes a PPM input.

 TODO 2: Dig up attributions for other stolen code.
-(I'm sure you know how it is, just find something, cut/paste, lose original link)
+(I'm sure you know how it is, just find something that looks vaguley like you need, cut/paste, lose original link)

+TODO 3: Add things like log levels, etc.

 Usage: